LG125YT/Hummus.py/README.md

 - Fixed hummus.py not working when you didn't manually register an `Events` class to listen.

 Version 0.3.1:
-- Quick update just added `ctx.deleteMessage(id)` because i forgor to add it before :sku:
+- Quick update just added `ctx.deleteMessage(id)` because i forgor to add it before 💀

 Version 0.3.0:
 - More events in the `Events` class work now, also `self.allGuilds` in the `Client` class now updates on related events like guild member join/leave and guild add/remove